xiangweili-fs/learn-xgboost/README.md

 *Question 8:* What is the accuracy now?
 How could you improve this bucketing?

+Answer: 84.75%.
+It improved just a little bit.

 ### D. Analyzing the model
 We have been using the accuracy at 50% probability to measure our progress by running the train-simple.py script, but there are lots of other ways to analyze our model.
 Also, accuracy might be better if we choose to look at a different probability threshold.
 Please take some time and review the train.py script.
 You will see it contains the same train and predict from the train-simple.py script, but there are additional modules loaded.
 There is logging and artifact collection using mlflow.
 There are additional analysis tools setup - and we have the results at each training iteration.